 The POPSUGAR Fitness channel is an extension of POPSUGAR magazine.
 However, this does not mean the channel’s workouts are frothy or half-hearted.
 Despite the pink and pretty backgrounds on its videos, this channel means business.

 POPSUGAR Fitness’ content features various trainers who specialise in different classes and techniques.
-What’s more, this content is split into multiple categories when you visit the channel’s homepage on YouTube – from dance, fitness, and kickboxing to low-impact barre and yoga workouts.
+What’s more, the content is split into multiple categories when you visit the channel homepage—from dance, fitness, and kickboxing to low-impact barre and yoga workouts.
 So you’re bound to find a workout you like.

 7. Blogilates – Cassey Ho

 Ho is a certified Pilates instructor and has created YouTube fitness videos for more than 10 years.
-In that time, she’s built up an online community of millions across YouTube and social media.
+In that time, she’s built up an online community of millions across YouTube and other social media platforms.

 8. MadFit – Maddie Lymburner